 My special thanks to the co-authors of this endeavor, Bill Schuetz and David Gardiner.
 Both are talented educators and successful coaches who freely give the priceless gift of mentoring.
-They are individuals who have unselfishly shared their personal time to serve as contest officials for the UIL CX Debate State Meet, to teach workshops at Student Activities Conferences, to serve on League committees and to serve in other valuable consulting capacities.
+They are individuals who have unselfishly shared their personal time to serve as contest officials for the UIL CX Debate State Meet, to teach workshops at Student Activities Conferences, to serve on League committees, author study reports for the National CX Debate Topic Selection process and to serve in other valuable consulting capacities.
 They give of their time and energy because of their love for young people and their commitment to the art of argumentation.
 Their support of the UIL is deeply appreciated.

 In addition, special appreciation is expressed to Dr. Rich Edwards of Baylor University who, for many years, has provided the section over Internet Debate Research written specific to the current debate resolution.
 Dr. Edwards' contribution to high school policy debate in Texas and across the nation is unparalleled.
 UII was proud to nominate him to be inducted into the Hall of Fame of the National Federation of State High School Associations.
+He currenlty serves as the UIL debate consultant.

 As you read this manual, remember that debate is an ever-evolving discipline.
 Paradigms and theory continue to evolve, and though you may initially find academic debate confusing, I challenge you to persevere.
-Debate is much like learning to drive a car - all the instruction in the world doesn't have meaning until you sit behind the wheel, turn the key in the ignition, and put the car in motion.
+Debate is much like learning to drive a car - all the instruction in the world doesn't have meaning until you sit behind the wheel, turn on the ignition, and put the car in motion.
 Then, it all comes together!
 The same is true for debate - commit yourself to the study of debate texts, use this manual as a guide to success in UIL competition, and be sure to enter the tournament arena to test your skills.
 As you become your own advocate, you'll realize why so many high school debaters have become significant leaders in society.
 Best of luck!